 Paver sealers help to repel particles that may stain the paving surface.

-Certain penetrating paver sealers also help to prevent and eliminate corrosion or salt attack,
+Certain penetrating paver sealers also help to prevent and eliminate corrosion or salt attack.

-However, sealers are not only used because of the durability it offers - it also has appearance enhancing benefits in colour, texture and design.

-The colour of pavers and its surface texture can also be enhanced using some sealers ,whilst other sealers offer a natural unaltered appearance to your paver.
+However, sealers are not only used because of the durability it provides but some can also enhance the appearance in colour, texture and design.
+The colour of pavers and its surface texture can also be enhanced using some sealers whilst other sealers offer a natural unaltered appearance to your paver.

 The natural penetrating sealers will only be detectable once you pour liquid on to the surface of the paver.
-In this instance, you will see water bead on the surface of the paver for instance.
+For example, you will see water bead on the surface of the paver.